-Enova's products provide fair, transparent, and fast credit options for millions of people who are likely to be turned down by a bank or credit union.
-We follow through on our core value of Customer First by developing fair, transparent products that meet customers where they are and provide them with a path forward.
-At the most basic level, this means following all applicable product labeling requirements, including TILA disclosures.
+Enova's products provide fair, transparent and fast credit options for millions of people who are likely to be turned down by a bank or credit union.
+We follow through on our core value of Customer First by developing fair, transparent products that meet customers where they are in their credit journey and provide them with a path forward.
+At the most basic level, this means following all applicable product labeling requirements, including Truth in Lending Act disclosures, offering products and services designed to adhere to the myriad financial protection regulations at the federal, state and local level.

 It also means protecting our customers' data and privacy.
 Our IT Risk Management team carefully monitors data protection and privacy risks and practices to ensure data security and customer privacy.
-We follow privacy practices that comply with national and state legislative requirements and uphold National Institute of Standards and Technology Data
+We follow privacy practices that comply with national and state legislative requirements and uphold National Institute of Standards and Technology data security and cybersecurity standards.

-Security and Cybersecurity Standards.
 All of our employees are required to complete regular compliance training multiple times per year, delivered through our learning management system.
 Our compliance training modules are regularly updated to reflect changes in national and state laws and regulations.

 Beyond these basics, we are committed to providing customers with the highest quality products with the innovative features they want and the world-class service they deserve.
 Our business practices reward employees for responsible decision-making and driving positive customer outcomes.
 This commitment to putting customers first was evident during the pandemic, when we suspended assessing late fees and offered additional flexibility with due date adjustments, payment deferrals and payment plans.
-We recognize that upholding our mission of providing fast, trustworthy credit for hardworking people is paramount in this uncertain time for Americans, and now, as we always have, we will endeavor to make the best, most responsible lending decisions for our customers.
+In addition, we eliminated late fees entirely from several of our products.
+We recognize that upholding our mission of providing fast, trustworthy credit for hardworking people is paramount and, as we always have, we will endeavor to make the best, most responsible lending decisions for our customers.

 Our products also offer customers the opportunity to improve their financial health.
-Federal Reserve data confirms those with credit scores under 680 apply for credit at the same rate but are rejected at more than three times the rate of those with higher credit scores.
-In addition, a financial health survey of our customers showed that approximately one-third of customers report they have had fewer opportunities to build credit history.
+Federal Reserve data confirms those with credit scores under 680 apply for credit at the same rate but are rejected at more than four times the rate of those with higher credit scores.
+In addition, a financial health survey of our customers showed that approximately half of customers report they have had fewer opportunities to build credit history.
 Through our NetCredit brand, we report on-time payments to the major credit bureaus so that customers can build their credit history and achieve lower-cost credit over time.
 Our research shows that NetCredit customers report higher credit scores which make them eligible for lower APRs with us or other lenders for subsequent loans.

 We also provide our consumer and SMB customers with resources to help them improve their financial health.
-For instance, NetCredit's SpringFour partnership connects customers with trusted resources nearby to help them explore options for covering expenses, get in touch with employment services and save money.
+For instance, Enova's SpringFour partnership connects customers with trusted resources nearby to help them explore options for covering expenses, get in touch with employment services and save money.
 Our brands also publish resources for customers on their blogs.

 Our commitment to consistently putting our customers first is reflected in our customer service scores.
-Our brands attained Trustpilot scores at the beginning of 2022 between 4.6 and 4.8 out of a total possible score of 5.0.
+Our brands attained Trustpilot scores at the beginning of 2023 between 4.2 and 4.8 out of a total possible score of 5.0.